 - developing interest among employees in their personal health and wellbeing in general.

 The sheer diversity of employees, in terms of roles and geographical locations around the UK, creates challenges for benefits provision at Capita.
 Go to any major city or town in the UK and you’ll find a Capita office somewhere.
-We needed a partner able to deliver high-quality health screening for anyone, at any level of earnings, and at many locations across the UK.
+We needed a partner able to deliver high-quality health assessments for anyone, at any level of earnings, and at many locations across the UK.
 The traditional competitors can’t do this.
 We also needed to get the message across more effectively.
 Bluecrest understood all of our needs immediately, and had the flexibility and access to the latest tests and technology, as well as being able to get directly involved with promoting the offering, be on the ground meeting people and talking them through.

 Lee Gruskin, Principal Consultant (Health Management) Capita